Collaboration with Morgan Thorne, Carla Schleicher, Bahar Kaplan, Ludovica Galletta and Nick Banning.

 The Social Inclusion Brick Council is a proposal that hopes to help encourage public participation in urban planning.
-It utilizes workshops to help foster conversations about the future of built environment in any given place.
+It utilizes workshops to help foster conversations about the future of the built environment in any given place.
 We believe that public participation is an integral part of successful urban planning.

 Using Rhyl, South Wales as the first place we want to implement our proposal, we hope to re-engage the community to help them regain their voices, so they can take part in the town’s new chapter of regeneration.